Albert0i/RU204/Data101.md

 ![alt save](img/save.JPG)

+A typical Redis operations is sub-millisecond levels, 0.69s means hundreds of operations will be blocked, 0.69s means a lot...

 ### VII.
 Introspection
 `Learn by comparison` is my motto when confronting new challenges.
 While relational database emphasizes reliable and consistency, we tackle thread synchronization and [isolation level](https://www.geeksforgeeks.org/transaction-isolation-levels-dbms/) issue.
 A typical DBMS implementation use a [`redo log`](https://en.wikipedia.org/wiki/Redo_log) technique: